Long COVID

 - loss of smell or taste

-- depression or anxiety
+- depression or anxiety.

-- mood symptoms
+- mood symptoms such as depression, anxiety and irritability

 - fatigue

-- sleep disorders.
+- sleep problems.

 How long does long COVID last?

-How do I get health care for long COVID?
+How do I manage long COVID?

-A doctor will guide you on how to manage symptoms at home, or will refer you to a specialist.
+A doctor will guide you on how to manage symptoms at home or will refer you to a specialist.

 How can I protect myself from long COVID?

-- stay up to date with vaccinations
+- stay up to date with your COVID-19 vaccinations

 - get tested if you have symptoms